haima-zju/learngit/readme.txt

 =======
 Creating a new branch is quick and simple.
 >>>>>>> feature1
-git merge in --no-ff way.
+git merge in a --no-ff way.